Essenceia/Matrix_CAM_DFT/docs/info.md

   ▼ └──────────┴──────────┘
 ```

-Notes :
+Notes:
-- All reference to `cycles` bellow are clocked according to the `clk` pin.
+- All references to `cycles` below are clocked according to the `clk` pin.
-- Empty cycles, as in one of more cycles where `data_v_i` would go to low in the middle of
-the transfer of both the input matrix and the weights are supported.
+- Empty cycles, as in one or more cycles where `data_v_i` would go low in the middle of the transfer of both the input matrix and the weights, are supported.

-## Sending data

-This design doesn't feature on chip SRAM and has limited on chip memory.

-Given weights have high spacial and temporal locallity, this design allows each weight
-to be configured per mac unit.
-This configuration can be re-used accross multiple matrixes.

-The intput matrix, on the other hand, is expected to be provided on each usage.

 ### Configure weights